This baked bonito with herbs and potatoes recipe is known as palamitha sto fourno (pah-lah-MEE-thah stoh FOOR-no) or παλαμίδα στο φούρνο in Greek.

 Bonito, a member of the mackerel family, is a favorite in many Greek homes.
 Bonito has no scales, so not only is it much easier to clean, it's great for those with allergies to fish scales.

-This is a one-pot meal that requires only a vegetable and/or a leafy green salad and crusty bread for an everyday dish that can be elevated to company fare.
+This is a one-pot meal that requires only a vegetable or a leafy green salad and crusty bread for a special meal that's fancy enough for company.